Join the fastest-growing Food community on Pinterest

 - Stir in coconut, almonds, and chocolate chips.

-- Drop spoonfuls on baking sheet.
+- Drop spoonfuls on a baking sheet.

 - Cool before serving.